JohnProgrammin/Image-Speaks-Demo/README.md

 ## Features

 ### Global Components
-- **Header Component** – Displays the studio’s name/branding at the top of every page.
 - **Navigation Bar (Navbar)** – Provides easy navigation across pages.
 Integrated with the theme context to update according to dark/light mode.
 - **Footer Component** – Displayed consistently across all pages.